-- Health coaching that includes diet, supplements, weight-loss, stress management, and more.
+- Health coaching includes diet, supplements, weight loss, stress management, and more.

-Individual’s experiencing chronic soreness and/or fatigue could be presenting something more serious.
-There are several factors that measure the strength of the muscles other than just physical force.
+Individuals experiencing chronic soreness and/or fatigue could present something more serious.
+Several factors measure the strength of the muscles other than just physical force.

 Factors that Affect Strength

 There are different ways to measure muscle strength.
-There are variables like endurance, muscle coordination, and maximum force are some of the ways to assess the health and strength of the muscles.
+Variables like endurance, muscle coordination, and maximum force are some ways to assess the health and strength of the muscles.
 Factors that can influence strength include: